shreystechtips/pythonbytes/projects/maze/README.md

 0 --  1     2     3     4     5
       |
       6 --  7     8     9    10
-            |                          A very simple maze...
+            |                          A very simple maze... as an initial test of a solver
      11    12    13    14    15
             |
      16    17    18    19    20